Planning report into An Bord Pleanala allegations referred to DPP and the Garda

 “It is now a matter for the Director of Public Prosecutions as to whether a criminal prosecution should be undertaken arising from the findings of the report,” it added.

-The minister has also sought the views of the DPP in relation to the publication of the report “having regard to the possibility of a prosecution”.
+The minister has also sought the views of the DPP Catherine Pierse in relation to the publication of the report “having regard to the possibility of a prosecution”.

+Addressing this point, Mr O’Brien said: “I believe it is important that the report be published as soon as possible given the vital public interest in this matter, I have asked the DPP for her views on whether there are any parts of the report which should not be published at this time while the possibility of a criminal prosecution is under consideration.”

 The department also said Mr O’Brien is awaiting the outcome of a separate internal report from a senior management team within An Bord Pleanala, which was requested by An Bord Pleanala chairman Dave Walsh.

-“It is expected that this internal report will examine further allegations of wrongdoing,” the statement said.
+“It is expected that this internal report will examine further allegations of wrongdoing,” his department said.

 “Minister O’Brien will decide on any further course of action, including possible legislative amendments, following consideration of this report.”